cyberbotics/webots-doc/blog/Webots-2018-a-release.md

 ### Line It Up Just Right

-Take better screenshots and record better videos of your robot by aligning the viewpoint on one of the six world axes, using the new Change tool:
+Take better screenshots and record better videos of your robot by aligning the viewpoint on one of the six world axes, using the new Change View tool:

 %figure "New Change View Menu"
 ![viewpoint menu](images/viewpoint_menu.png)